 A year later I spotted more new growth that was treated.
 To this day, every so often we’ll spot a sprig of giant horsetail but it’s nothing compared to what the problem used to be.

 So, if you have horsetail, you may want to try SedgeHammer but be diligent about applying it frequently.
 Please do your research before you apply anything like this yourself to decide if it’s right for you because it is poison.
 It’s the only product that killed giant horsetail in our yard.

 But do yourself a favor and avoid any kind of horsetail.

-How have you killed horsetail in your yard?
+How have you gotten rid of horsetail in your yard?